xi-jia/LessNet/README.md

 # Acknowledgment

-We note that parts of the code are adopted from [IC-Net](https://github.com/zhangjun001/ICNet), [SYM-Net,](https://github.com/cwmok/Fast-Symmetric-Diffeomorphic-Image-Registration-with-Convolutional-Neural-Networks) and [TransMorph](https://github.com/junyuchen245/TransMorph_Transformer_for_Medical_Image_Registration).
+We note that parts of the code are adopted from [IC-Net](https://github.com/zhangjun001/ICNet), [SYM-Net,](https://github.com/cwmok/Fast-Symmetric-Diffeomorphic-Image-Registration-with-Convolutional-Neural-Networks) and [TransMorph](https://github.com/junyuchen245/TransMorph_Transformer_for_Medical_Image_Registration) (in chronological order of publication).

 The preprocessed IXI data can be found in [TransMorph](https://github.com/junyuchen245/TransMorph_Transformer_for_Medical_Image_Registration).